Accessible Recreation Sites

 Carson River

-The Carson River accessible fishing site is a multi-agency site with a paved 1/4 mile walk along the river and an accessible pier.
+The Carson River accessible fishing site is a multi-agency site with a paved one-quarter mile walk along the river and an accessible pier.
 The multi-agency site is located south of the Lake Tahoe Basin in Hope Valley at Pickett's Junction (Highways 89 & 88).

 Interagency Access Pass

 The Interagency Access Pass is a free pass available to citizens and permanent residents of the United States who are blind or have a permanent disability.
 They are available at most national forest or grassland offices.
-Visit the Forest Service Interagency Pass home page for more information.
+Visit the Forest Service Interagency Pass homepage for more information.

 Benefits of the Interagency Access Pass: